Skip to Main Content

 The best fundraising ideas for nonprofits will help you spread the message about your cause.

 Coming up with fresh fundraising ideas for nonprofits isn’t always easy.
-After years of staging events, you may feel like there’s nothing you haven’t covered, from art auctions to wine tastings to trivia nights.
+After years of staging events for your org, you may feel like there’s nothing you haven’t covered, from art auctions to wine tastings to trivia nights.
 But there’s always a new twist on an old idea—or even an old idea you haven’t thought of before!

-So, which fundraiser is the one that’s gonna make your donors jump for joy?
+So, back to the question at hand: Which fundraiser is the one that’s gonna make your donors jump for joy?
 We don’t know!
 But we can help find it.
 That’s why we created this list of 118 fundraising ideas that work for nonprofits, associations, and any other org that’s looking for a financial boost.

 That’s a lot of fundraising ideas!
 So we broke them down into the following categories.
 Just click the link to skip to that section.
 Enjoy, and good luck with your fundraiser!